srcimon/screwbox/docs/blog/2025-08-24-lessons-on-performance.md

 When JDK 21 added support for the Metal API on MacOs I was quite disappointed that this didn't enhance the performance at all.
-But man was I wrong.
+But I simply missed removing the outdated property.

 ScrewBox warns you, when you are not using the opengl setting and my local run configurations already packed these settings so I didn't question this after so many hours getting used to enforce this setting.